alakeldev/ghost-cod-team-website-pp1/README.md

 ## UX

 ### Site Purpose:
-To provide information about Call Of Duty Game, its events, updates, photos to everyone who is visiting the website, also push the most valuable players to join Ghost team that already has many Legendary titles.
+To provide information about Call Of Duty Game, its events, updates and photos to anyone visiting the website.
+Also to attract the most valuable players to join Ghost team which has alread gained many legendary titles.

 ### Site Goal:
-To regularly update our current team members and also the vistors with the latest game information, also provide them with new updates and events of Call Of Duty game.
-We Keep users coming back to regularly check on this valuable information and later for asking to join Ghost team.
+To regularly update our current team members and also the vistors with the latest game information, also provide them with new updates and events about Call Of Duty game.
+We Keep users coming back in order to check for those valuable information and have them at later stage joining our Ghost team.

 ### Audience:
-Everyone with a love to Call Of Duty game and wants to know all news about it, also willing to attend Call Of Duty events/championships to seek out winning and titles.
-Your target are all COD players/lovers (women & men) ages 18-35.
+Anyone who has interest in Call Of Duty game and wants to know all news about it.
+Also those who are willing to attend and participate Call Of Duty events and championships.
+Your targets are all COD players/lovers (women & men) ages 18-35.

 ### Communication:
-With a clear, animated and simple design, this information is readily available to all who visit the site. the user easy knows instantly where they are because of the good and clear website structure.As I mentioned the information is readily available, without having to go through an exhaustive search.
+With a clear, animated and simple design, this information is readily available to website visitors without having them forced to go through an exhaustive search.
+Also the user easy knows instantly where they are because of the good and clear website structure.

 ### Current User Goals:
-- To check Call of Duty last updates, versions, upcoming events and championships, also asking to join Ghost team.
+- To check Call of Duty last updates, versions, upcoming events and championships.
+- looking for new professional players to join our Ghost team.

 ### New User Goals:
 - To navigate the site with ease, animate design, simple & clearly understand the information that is being provided.
 - For the information to be always relevant & up-to-date.
-- To be inspired by a striking with animate design that captures my immediate interest, and keeps my focus on the site.
+- To simplify for them the game and show them its unique features comparing to other games.

 ## Design

 ### Colour Scheme:
-The colour palette was created by [Coolors](https://coolors.co) with the thought to provide as much contrast as possible, without feeling overwhelming.
-Most of the colour is primarily provided as a simple and calm across the site.
-However backgrounds were generated in two main colors ( calm gray, and white ) also the text has two main colors (black, sky calm blue) but some text has a one of gray degree color such as a paragraph in landing section and white color for the text inside missions page, also using black shadows with background white or even calm gray such as with photos section in gallery page.
+The colour palette was created by [Coolors](https://coolors.co) with the idea to provide as much contrast as possible, without feeling overwhelming.
+Most of the colors are primarily provided to be simple and calm across the site.
+However, backgrounds were generated in two main colors(calm gray and white) also the texts have two main colors (black and sky calm blue) but the paragraph text inside the landing section is having gray, while the text inside missions page is having white color.
+Also i'm using black shadows with white background and sometimes with calm gray backgrounds like the photos section in gallery page as an example.
 The combination of the background color and shadow color, does not overwhelm the user but give simple and stylish feeling.
-Also with a feature in navigation bar elements, when the cursor hover on each element, that will change the element color from black to calm blue with a very beatiful animation line will show above and below it to bring the users immediate attention to the fact that there is something there to be clicked.
+I added a feature in navigation bar elements, so when the user hovers over each nav element then the element color will change from black to calm blue, and the background of the same element will change at the same time from white to calm gray.
+Also simultaneously a very beatiful animation line will show above and below the same element to draw the users attention immediately to the fact that there is something there to be clicked.

 ![Colour Palette](assets/readme-images/website-colors.png)

 ### Typography:
-Open Sans was selected for the all Website pages as this font is a very famous, simple, readable and clear, also with manipulating between letters spacing and make it bold in some places make it looking great.
+"Open Sans" was selected for the all Website pages as this font is a very famous, simple, readable and clear. also I make the some words looking great by manipulating the space between letters and by making them bold in some other places.

 ### Imagery:
-All the imagery on the site, was sources from free gaming stock photo platforms. some photos in gallery section were readjust the brightness, exposure, contrast and shadows to make it more clear and modern to display it.
+All the images on the site were sourced from free gaming stock photo platforms.
+The brightness, exposure, contrast and shadows of some photos in gallery section were adjusted to make it more clear and modern for displaying.

 ## Features